 Increasing small business protection?

-The Government says its reforms to the Trade Practices Act will reduce anti-competitive behaviour by big business bullies [see Recent Reforms, below].
-The Minister for Competition Policy and Consumer Affairs Chris Bowen claims the new rules will make it easier to prosecute businesses engaging in anti-competitive behaviour.
+The Government says its reforms to the Trade Practices Act will reduce anti-competitive behavior by big business bullies [see Recent Reforms, below].
+The Minister for Competition Policy and Consumer Affairs Chris Bowen claims the new rules will make it easier to prosecute businesses engaging in anti-competitive behavior.